 The South African Revenue Service (SARS)

-In order to qualify for the Business Permit, you must provide an undertaking that you are going to register with SARS, for purposes of taxation.
+In order to qualify for the Business Visa, you must provide an undertaking that you are going to register with SARS, for purposes of taxation.

-It is also possible to apply for Permanent Residence once you have obtained the Business Permit.
-If you wish to do so, you need to provide proof that you have met the requirements given above on two occasions: first within two years of the issue of your Permit, and then once again after a period of three years.
+It is also possible to apply for Permanent Residence once you have obtained the Business Visa.
+If you wish to do so, you need to provide proof that you have met the requirements given above on two occasions: first within two years of the issue of your Visa, and then once again after a period of three years.

-The most important factor when applying for Permanent Residence based on the Business Permit is that your capital investment in your business should not be withdrawn.
-If you withdraw your capital from your business, your application for Permanent Residence could be rejected.
+The most important factor when applying for Permanent Residence based on the Business Visa is that your capital investment in your business should not be withdrawn.
+If you withdraw your capital from your business at certain points in time, your application for Temporary or Permanent Residence could be rejected.